Close Menu

 • Ads in Status: Businesses can place sponsored content within the Status feed.
 Similar to Instagram stories, these ads will appear alongside updates from friends and contacts.
 As such, users can interact with these ads and even message businesses directly about the advertised products or services.

-• Promoted Channels: Channel owners can now pay to have their channels promoted in Whatsapp’s directory, thereby increasing their visibility and reach among WhatsApp users.
+• Promoted Channels: Channel owners can now pay to have their channels promoted in WhatsApp’s directory, thereby increasing their visibility and reach among WhatsApp users.

 • Channel Subscriptions: Some channels will offer premium, subscriber-only content for a monthly fee, and WhatsApp will take about 10% commission from these subscriptions.